Melokeo/AmbiguousMonkey/README.md

 3. Click **`Setup anipose folder`**.
 Wait for it to make files.
 4. Click **`Run anipose!`**.
 Check progress in cmd.

+### Tab Tools

+- Event marker: a frame-by-frame event marker for further analysis.
+- Run calibration: collect today's videos that contains name "calib" and run anipose calibration.
+But the calibration will NOT be auto collected or updated for anipose auto-run currently.

 ### Bypass usage

 If started midway (ie, ran halfway and restarted the GUI) (eg. closed the GUI during Colab processing):

-- Before running anything in tab "DLC" or "anipose", click **Detect LED** in Tab Video Sync.
-This updates internal `self.vid_path`, or it might raise AttributeError.
+- Because of an internal variable used to record tasks (`mky.pm.vid_path:list[str]`), **before running anything** in tab "DLC" or "anipose", click **Detect LED** in Tab Video Sync.

 - If you want to re-run any step, delete corresponding checkpoint files: